 Sugars affect cellulite in multiple ways:

-Lead to the secretion of insulin, which in turn stimulates hypodermal fat accumulation
+Provides calories for hypodermal fat accumulation and at the same time leads to the secretion of insulin, which in turn stimulates hypodermal fat accumulation

-Lead to collagen glycation (an important cause of cellulite and skin aging)
+In turn, insulin resistance results in collagen glycation (an important cause of cellulite and skin aging)

-Lead to low grade, chronic inflammation (an important cause of cellulite)
+Insulin resistance results also leads to low grade, chronic inflammation (an important cause of cellulite)

 Glycemic index (GI) refers to the speed with which a certain food raises blood glucose levels.
 The glycaemic index is a scale from 0-100, with pure glucose set to be 100.